charlesdaniels/bitshuffle/README.rst

 ---------------------------

 Binary releases for various platforms are available via the GitHub releases page.
-At present, builds are available for Linux an Windows as static binaries, which can be dropped anywhere in ``$PATH`` without requiring Python to be installed.
+At present, builds are available for Linux and Windows as static binaries, which can be dropped anywhere in ``$PATH`` without requiring Python to be installed.